-- A link connecting Edgeley Boulevard to Rutherford Road as a future 23m Minor Collector, permitting public access across the site.
+- c.
+A link connecting Edgeley Boulevard to Rutherford Road as a future 23m Minor Collector, permitting public access across the site.
 A direct north-south public road connection through the site is not anticipated during the life of the mall, however, should the mall redevelop at some time in the future, then the extension of Edgeley Boulevard to Rutherford Road from the south edge of Lot 14, as a public road, will be examined.
 In the interim, the City will secure public and transit access (if required) to the mall's internal circulation system to allow traffic to flow north and southbound to and from Rutherford Road.
 The internal circulation system shall be designed to a standard satisfactory to the City; - d.
-A five lane ramp cross-section at the Highway No. 400 northbound off-ramp at its intersection with Rutherford Road; - Rutherford Road widened to a basic six lanes between the Highway No. 400 e. westbound to southbound on-ramp and the east side of Jane Street, with left turn lanes at all intersections and exclusive right turn lanes at both intersections with Rutherford Road between Jane Street and Highway No. 400.
+A five lane ramp cross-section at the Highway No. 400 northbound off-ramp at its intersection with Rutherford Road; - e.
+Rutherford Road widened to a basic six lanes between the Highway No. 400 westbound to southbound on-ramp and the east side of Jane Street, with left turn lanes at all intersections and exclusive right turn lanes at both intersections with Rutherford Road between Jane Street and Highway No. 400.
 The widening of Rutherford Road to six lanes may need to be extended further west to Weston Road.
-The exact limits of this road improvement will need to be determined in an Environmental Assessment Study: - Dual northbound left turn lanes at the intersections with Rutherford Road between f.
-Jane Street and Highway No. 400, and traffic signals will also be required at the two intersections to Rutherford Road: - Improvements to the intersection of Rutherford Road and Jane Street; and, g. - Intersection improvements (including turning lanes and traffic signals) will also be h. required at the intersections of Jane Street/Locke Street and Jane Street and the new direct access to the Mall.
+The exact limits of this road improvement will need to be determined in an Environmental Assessment Study; - f.
+Dual northbound left turn lanes at the intersections with Rutherford Road between Jane Street and Highway No. 400, and traffic signals will also be required at the two intersections to Rutherford Road; - g.
+Improvements to the intersection of Rutherford Road and Jane Street; and, - h.
+Intersection improvements (including turning lanes and traffic signals) will also be required at the intersections of Jane Street/Locke Street and Jane Street and the new direct access to the Mall.
 The direct access to the transit facility from Jane Street shall be dedicated to the City of Vaughan as a public highway and designed to the satisfaction of the City of Vaughan and the Region of York.

-▼ Map 12.6.A: Vaughan Mills Mall
+▼ Map 12.6.A: Vaughan Mills Mall Amendment Area High-Rise Mixed-Use Mall District Commercial District Office Precinct Rutherford Road